Divorce and Financial Concerns

 HOW DIVORCE AFFECTS YOUR FINANCES BLOOMFIELD HILLS

 PROTECTING YOUR RIGHTS REGARDING PROPERTY DIVISION, SPOUSAL SUPPORT AND MORE

 The uncertainty of meeting financial obligations is a primary concern facing individuals who are ending a relationship.
 Your dual-income household may be shifting to two single-income households, or one spouse may have been out of the workforce for an extended period of time.

-At Mellin Robinson, P.C., in Troy, Michigan, our experienced family law attorneys will protect your rights and help you navigate the financial steps that are part of divorce, including property division and spousal support.
+At Mellin Robinson, P.C., serving Bloomfield Hills, Michigan, our experienced family law attorneys will protect your rights and help you navigate the financial steps that are part of divorce, including property division and spousal support.

 Same-sex couples and partners who are not in a legally recognized marriage may encounter the same property division disputes that arise in divorce.
 We have the resources and experience to evaluate the situation and help resolve property disputes between unmarried partners.

 The decisions that are made regarding how to divide assets and debts that accrued during your marriage will have a significant impact on your post-divorce life.
 Many of these cannot be reversed once they are approved by the court, so it is imperative to have an experienced and knowledgeable family law attorney on your side to protect your interests.

 We work with clients from diverse economic backgrounds, including doctors, lawyers, self-employed individuals and other professionals.
 Our legal team has experience handling division of complex assets, including closely held businesses, partnerships, extensive real estate holdings, pension plans, expansive stock portfolios and more.